hauleth/hauleth/content/post/writing-tests.md

 probably material for another post).

 Instead of mocks I prefer to utilise dependency injection.
-Some people may argue that "Elixir is FP, not OOP, there is no need for DI" and they cannot be further from truth.
-DI isn't related to OOP, it just have different form, called function arguments.
-For example, if we want to have function that do something with time, in particular - current time.
-Then instead of writing:
+Some people may argue that "Elixir is FP, not OOP, there is no need for dependency injection".
+They could not be further from truth.
+DI isn't related to OOP, it just have different form - function arguments.
+For example, if we want to have function that do something with time, in particular - current time, then instead of writing:

 ```elixir
 def my_function(a, b) do